Chris Van den Durpel

 Chris Van den Durpel (born 7 October 1960) is a Belgian impressionist and actor.
 He became known for his parody of Paul Jambers (Paul Schampers) and Herman Le Compte and self-made characters such as Kamiel Spiessens, Jimmy B.,Snelle Eddy, Ronny King and Firmin Crets.
 He is also famous as an imitator of famous Flemish and Dutch people.

+Van den Durpel has also recorded various humorous songs in the guise of his comedy characters.